phenomnomnominal/phenomnomnominal.github.com-old/web/content/how-i-tricked-our-testers-into-becoming-java-script-developers.md

 ### AngularJS & Protractor:

-This new project is being built using [**AngularJS**](https://angularjs.org/), and **Angular** already has a tool for writing automated UI tests - [**Protractor**](http://angular.github.io/protractor/#/)!
-Puzzle piece number 2! **Protractor** allows you to write **JavaScript** code that drives a browser, in a very similar way to **Robot Framework**.
-And it works with **Cucumber**!
+This new project is being built using [**AngularJS**](https://angularjs.org/), and Angular already has a tool for writing automated UI tests - [**Protractor**](http://angular.github.io/protractor/#/)!
+Puzzle piece number 2!
+Protractor allows you to write JavaScript code that drives a browser, in a very similar way to Robot Framework.
+And it works with Cucumber!
 And because everything is based off [**Promises**](https://promisesaplus.com/), there are no more pesky `wait` steps, so the tests are automatically a heap more robust. #morewin.
-From day one, we jumped into **Protractor** headfirst, and everything was going great.
+From day one, we jumped into Protractor headfirst, and everything was going great.
 We wrote robust tests over each part of the UI as we developed them, and they ran reliably.

 There was a few problems - **developing new site funtionality with Angular was quick, but adding automated tests was slow**.
-This was especially problematic since we had sold **Angular** as a tool that would help us develop new functionality faster.
-And unlike **Robot Framework**, **Protractor** tests are written in JavaScript, not with a UI.
+This was especially problematic since we had sold Angular as a tool that would help us develop new functionality faster.
+And unlike Robot Framework, Protractor tests are written in JavaScript, not with a UI.
 So even though we sped up quite a bit as we got better at writing them, there was a lot of extra work for our developers to do, and not that much for our testers.
 As a result of this, UI tests weren't being written frequently, or they were just covering the happy path through the system.
-Our testers even went back to writing **Robot Framework** tests so that they could more easy test the rapidly changing codebase.
+Our testers even went back to writing Robot Framework tests so that they could more easy test the rapidly changing codebase.
 Since the codebase was changing so quickly, it became clear that the naive way in which we were approaching writing our *step definitions* also hadn't fixed the maintainability problem.
 Small changes to the UI meant big refactors of the test code.
 So while some things had got better, others hadn't, and some new problems had appeared.

 #### Better: